kovaacs/PWABuilder/docs/builder/android.md

 ## Update Existing PWA

-If have an existing app in the Play Store and you want to publish a new version of it:
+If you have an existing app in the Play Store and you want to publish a new version of it:

 1. Generate a new package using the steps above.